frontenddogma/web-development-glossary/manuscript/i.md

 : An Internet standard protocol used by email clients to retrieve email messages from a mail server over a TCP/IP connection.
 IMAP was designed in 1986 and is defined by RFC&nbsp;3501.&nbsp;[†](#w-imap)

 Internet Protocol
 : The principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
-Its routing function enables internetworking, and essentially establishes the Internet.&nbsp;[†](#w-internet-protocol)
+Its routing function enables inter-networking, and essentially establishes the Internet.&nbsp;[†](#w-internet-protocol)

 Internet Relay Chat
 : An application layer protocol that facilitates communication in the form of text.
 The chat process works on a client/server networking model.
 IRC clients are computer programs that users can install on their system or web based applications running either locally in the browser or on a 3rd party server.
 IRC was created in 1988 by Jarkko Oikarinen.&nbsp;[†](#w-irc)